ivanuser/open-webui-mcp-connector/README.md

 3. Ensure the server supports the OpenAI-compatible chat completions endpoint
 4. Test the connection using the `/test_connection` command
 5. Check for error messages in the Open WebUI logs
+6. If you see parsing errors during installation, make sure you're using the latest version from this repository

 ## Local Development